-For brevity we stated only the first few moments, but the procedure can be easily extended to higher moments.
-Some of them are given in App.
-D.
+For brevity, we stated only the first few moments, but the procedure can be easily extended to higher moments.
+Some of them are given in Appendix D.

-While these results are exact for the $\sqrt{\dot{u}}$ model we can compare them with the ABBM model with inertia and for the particle on the tree model.
+While these results are exact for the $\sqrt{\dot{u}}$ model, we can compare them with the ABBM model with inertia and for the particle on the tree model.
 In Fig. 14 we show $\langle \dot{u}^2 \rangle$ as a function of mass for two different driving velocities for the ABBM model with inertia.
-For v = 1/2we see disagreement between the above obtained v(v+1)value and the numerical result for m = 1, while for the larger velocity the deviation appears at larger values of the mass.
+For v = 1/2 we see disagreement between the above obtained v(v + 1) value and the numerical result for m = 1, while for the larger velocity the deviation appears at larger values of the mass.
 Similar behavior is observed for the tree model.
+In Appendix D, the moments of the velocity are computed using an iterative solution of the instanton equation instead of Fokker-Planck equation.